Here are 13 tips on how to stay cool in Las Vegas during the hot summer months:

 4. Go to a museum

 Not only are libraries cool, they are also quiet.
-Some of our favorite libraries include Centennial Hills Library, Green Valley Library, Summerlin Library & Performing Arts and Aliante Library.
+Some of our favorite libraries include Centennial Hills Library, Green Valley Library, Summerlin Library & Performing Arts, and Aliante Library.

-6. Visit a casino
+6. Gamble at a casino or play bingo

 7. Minus5 Ice Experience